Randhir123/k8s-protect-hosts/README.md

 There are several ways to accomplish this using Kubernetes approach, for example,

-1. DaemonSet that runs a container on every node and installs needed artifacts
+1. DaemonSet that runs a container on every node and creates needed artifacts
-2. Static pod that runs on each node and installs needed artifacts
+2. Static pod that runs on each node and creates needed artifacts
 3. Kubernetes Operator that makes sure that HostEndpoint object is created all nodes in the cluster

 Outside of Kubernetes, traditional approaches to endpoint protection involves installing an agent on the host and enforcing policies through this agent.

-We will use the first option using Daemonset.
+We will use the first option using DaemonSet.
 Unlike DaemonSet, static Pods cannot be managed with kubectl or other Kubernetes API clients.
-Daemonset ensures that a copy of a Pod always run on all or certain hosts, and it starts before other Pods.
+DaemonSet ensures that a copy of a Pod always run on all or certain hosts, and it starts before other Pods.

 # Solution Overview